Malcolm Grant (basketball): Villanova

-Miami
+University of Miami

 In April 2008, Grant transferred to the University of Miami.

 He sat out the 2008–09 season due to NCAA transfer rules.
 His debut for Miami was in an 83–53 win over North Carolina Central, scoring 6 points, grabbing 4 rebounds and dishing 3 assists in 24 minutes.
 His season-high scoring effort was 18 points against UNC Wilmington, a feature he tied against Boston College.
-He played in all 33 games of the season, starting 4 of them, and led the team in assists, with 117.
+He played in all 33 games of the season, starting four of them, and led the team in assists, with 117.
 Throughout the season Grant had 9.6 points, 1.9 rebounds and 3.6 assists per game.

 Grant started his second season at Miami by scoring 23 points, in the opening game of the season, to help his team win against Jacksonville 89–77.
-On November 24, 2010 Grant dished a career-high 9 assists and scored 10 points in Miami's 79–59 win against McNeese State.
-On December 4, 2010 Grant scored a career-high 26 points to help his team get past West Virginia 79–76.
+On November 24, 2010, Grant dished a career-high 9 assists and scored 10 points in Miami's 79–59 win against McNeese State.
+On December 4, 2010, Grant scored a career-high 26 points to help his team get past West Virginia 79–76.
 On January 23, 2011, he scored 23 points against NC State and was 5–5 on three-point field goals, tying the school record for three-pointers made.
 Grant started all 36 games of the season, setting a school record, and averaged 14.8 points, a team-high for the season, 1.8 rebounds, 2.6 assists and 0.9 steals per game in 32.4 minutes per game.
 For his performances in the 2010–11 season he was named in the All–ACC third team.

 Grant opened his last season for Miami with 14 points, 4 rebounds and 2 assists, to help his team get past Tennessee Tech 69–58.
 He posted a season-high 22 points, against Ole Miss in his senior season.
 In the first 10 games of the season Grant averaged 15.1 points per game, but missed two games in January to attend his brother's funeral, who died of a heart attack.
-His brother's death affected his game, going 7 games without scoring double digits in February, and finished the season averaging 10.8 points, 2.1 rebounds and 1.9 assists per game.
-Grant graduated from Miami with a degree in Sports Administration.
+His brother's death affected his game.
+He went seven consecutive games without scoring double digits in February, and finished the season averaging 10.8 points, 2.1 rebounds, and 1.9 assists per game.

+Grant graduated from the University of Miami with a degree in Sports Administration.